-Please see our current call for papers on Universal Health Coverage: Sexual and Reproductive Rights in Focus.
+The call for papers, Universal Health Coverage: Sexual and Reproductive Rights in Focus, closed in December 2019.
 This themed issue will include a combination of invited papers and those received from an open call for papers.
-Our aims for this themed issue are to:

 On 20 March 2019, Sexual and Reproductive Health Matters co-organised a lunch meeting alongside the the World Health Organisation Policy and Coordination Committee (PCC) meeting with the Partnership for Maternal, Newborn & Child Health (PMNCH) and colleagues at the Human Reproduction Programme of WHO (HRP) to discuss sexual and reproductive health and rights (SRHR) and universal health coverage (UHC).

 SRHM held a dialogue meeting on Universal Health Coverage (UHC) and sexual and reproductive health and rights (SRHR) with a focus on rights on May 30th 2019 in New York.

 The aim of this meeting was to provide a platform for dialogue, joint thinking, analysis, generation of knowledge and action on the rights based perspectives of SRHR and UHC.
 The meeting also aimed to support the preparation of SRHM’s May 2020 theme issue on UHC and SRHR with a specific focus on rights-based perspectives.
 We are very thankful to the Women’s Refugee Commission for hosting the meeting in their offices.